 The American Association of Individual Investors' latest sentiment survey shows bullish sentiment reached a four-week high.
 What's more, bullish sentiment has spent 14 weeks above its historical average -- its longest streak in six years.

 That is often seen as a contrarian indicator.

-This week, the S&P 500 has broken through closely watched resistance levels and has climbed for six of the last eight days to close at fresh two-year highs.
+Last week, the S&P 500 broke through closely watched resistance levels and climbed for six of the last eight days to close at new two-year highs.

 But gains have been accompanied by decreasing participation.
 Average volume during the last three days of the week was 7.76 billion, well below this year's daily average of 8.62 billion.

 We are entering now the beginning of the seasonal pattern where volume really dries up, said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.
 It seems like it's starting a little sooner than usual.

 I don't think we're at any risk of a meaningful sell-off into the end of the year, but I think the basic contours of what the economy looks like are pretty well set, he said.

 That sentiment was reflected in the VIX, also known as Wall Street's favorite barometer of investor fear.
 Although the VIX edged up on Friday, the index has fallen for six of the last nine sessions.
 It now stands at 17.61 after hitting its lowest since April.

 The 15-day moving average of the advance/decline ratio on the New York Stock Exchange, a measure of the proportion of advancing to falling stocks, has started to slip and currently stands at around 1.5.
 It peaked this year in July at about double that, according to Reuters data.

 In addition, the three-day moving average of stocks making new 52-week highs has also turned lower after a spurt at the start of the month.
 It now stands at around 125, down from more than 250 at the beginning of the month.